cjoakim/azure-cognitive-search-example/README.md

 ## Provisioning Azure Resources

-In Azure, you can provision resources in one of several ways, including the **Azure Portal**, **ARM templates**, the **az CLI**, and others.
+In Azure you can provision resources in one of several ways, including the **Azure Portal**, **ARM templates**, the **az CLI**, and others.
 Some scripts using the **az CLI** are provided in this repo; I recommend using the Azure Portal Web UI to create the others.